ChrisChinchilla/chrischinchilla.com/CV.md

 _March 2017 - Present_

-As a freelance writer and blogger, I have contributed to the blogs and documentation sets of multiple technical companies, ranging from small cutting edge start-ups to large enterprises.
+As a freelance writer and blogger, I have contributed to the blogs and documentation sets of multiple technical companies.
+These ranged from small cutting-edge startups to large enterprises.
 Clients and work include

 -   **libcamera**: Documentation an open source camera stack and framework for Linux, Android, and ChromeOS
+-   **Dev Spotlight**: Technical blog posts for Salesforce, Kong, and others
 -   **Unity**: Documentation for the MARS AR development plugin
 -   **GitLab**: Technical blog posts
 -   **Humanitec**: Technical blog posts